-Chryssa Marinou holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
+Chryssa Marinou (firstname.lastname@example.org) holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
 Her PhD, awarded with Distinction in June 2020 from the same University, was a comparative reading of Henry James, Dorothy Richardson, and Walter Benjamin.
-She is a member of two research projects funded by HFRI.
+She is a postdoctoral researcher in two research projects funded by HFRI (https://hotems.enl.uoa.gr and https://revictoproject.com) and a peer-reviewer for Lost Modernists (https://lostmodernists.com).
 She has published in Synthesis: an Anglophone Journal of Comparative Literary Studies (2013 and 2018), Pilgrimages: a Journal of Dorothy Richardson Studies (2015), and Mnimon: Society for the Study of Modern Hellenism (2016).
 She has contributed to Arcades Material Yellow: Subterranean to Street (Aldgate Press, 2019), ed.
-Sam Dolbear and Hannah Proctor, and Ruins in the Literary and Cultural Imagination (Palgrave Macmillan, 2019), ed.
-E. Mitsi et al. Her research interests include comparative literature, modernity, modernism, literary theory.
+Sam Dolbear and Hannah Proctor, Ruins in the Literary and Cultural Imagination (Palgrave Macmillan, 2019), ed.
+E. Mitsi et al., and The Palgrave Encyclopedia of Urban Literary Studies, ed.
+J. Tambling, (Palgrave Macmillan, 2021).
+Her research interests include comparative literature, modernity, modernism, literary theory, and Μarxism.